A cheap '70s-style receiver for your highly expensive modern smartphone.

 - In The Angry Beavers, the forest animals (and humans) are still stuck in The Seventies.

-- One of the main problems people have with the later seasons of The Simpsons is that, even when the show attempts to tackle current events and issues (such as social networking and LGBT culture), it still seems stuck in the late-80's and early-90's with its depictions of things like family dynamics and work politics.
-Many people are, thus, finding the series increasingly difficult to relate to.
+- One of the main problems people have with the later seasons of The Simpsons is that, even when the show attempts to tackle current events and issues (such as social networking), it still seems stuck in the late-80's and early-90's with its depictions of things like family dynamics and work politics.
+(And then, of course, Marge's hairstyle never changes, despite being an exaggerated version of what creator Matt Groening's own mother wore in The Sixties.)

 - The most glaring discrepancy is that of the early years of Homer and Marge, who (according to the show's original early '90s Canon) graduated from high school in 1974 and married in 1980, with Bart being born in 1981 and Lisa about two years after that.
 That timeframe obviously became completely unworkable long ago, and yet flashbacks to Homer's adolescence will still show him with '70s Hair, and Marge still likes Disco music.